priyanshulohia2002/weather_app_weather/README.md

 A new Flutter project.
 ##
 how to run the project
-step 1. download the source code from github step 2. open the folder in VS code after de compressing it step 3 in the terminal run - 'flutter pub get' step 4 then to finally run write - 'flutter run' in terminal
+Step 1. download the source code from github
+Step 2. open the folder in VS code after de compressing it
+Step 3. in the terminal run - 'flutter pub get' to download all dependencies
+Step 4 then to finally run write - 'flutter run' in terminal
 ### Getting Started

 This project is a starting point for a Flutter application.